pfrankov/obsidian-local-gpt/README.md

 - Find action items in text
 - General help (just use selected text as a prompt for any purpose)

-You can also add yours:
+You can also add yours, share the best actions or get one [from the community](https://github.com/pfrankov/obsidian-local-gpt/discussions/2)
 <img width="700" alt="Settings" src="https://github.com/pfrankov/obsidian-local-gpt/assets/584632/21e1fe6c-a93b-4562-a53a-d7727504e0d6">

 >**Limitations:**
->- Since plugin uses [Ollama](https://ollama.ai/) it depends on it.
-The main limitation is "Windows coming soon".
 >- No mobile support.